 I have two older sisters, one of whom lives in New York City (she attended culinary school too!) and one that lives in the San Francisco bay area.
-My parents live in the Washington, DC area!
+My parents live in the Washington, DC!
 You’ll occasionally see pictures of my family on the blog!

 Q: When did you start blogging?

 I started this site in August of 2010 right after I graduated from college.
-I had just discovered the wonderful world of food blogs and immediately became intrigued and thought “Hey, this looks like fun.
+I had just discovered the wonderful world of food blogs and immediately thought “Hey, this looks like fun.
 I wanna do this too!”
-Granted, I’ve been taking pictures of food before I even knew that blogs existed, so maybe it was meant to be!
+Granted, I’ve been taking pictures of food before I even knew that blogs existed, so maybe it was meant to be?

-It started as a creative outlet for sharing recipes and life stories–and eventually, a place to share my experience in culinary school–and eventually my passion for writing, food photography, and recipe development.
+It started as a creative outlet for sharing recipes –and eventually, turned into a space to share my experience in culinary school–and my passion for writing, food photography, and recipe development.
 Blogging has made such a tremendous impact on my life, and I am so grateful for it.

 Q: Do you have any professional training or food industry experience?
 What do you do?

 Yes!
-I am a professionally trained chef (honestly, I consider myself a trained cook, not a chef–I reserve that title for those who have worked in the industry for years and years!) and graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
+I am a professionally trained chef (honestly, I consider myself a trained cook, not a chef–I reserve that title for people who have worked in the industry for years and years!) and graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
 During my program, I blogged almost every single day!

 After spending six months full-time in the classroom, I started working at fine-dining restaurant in downtown Washington, DC.
 Technically, I was a line cook.
 You can read a bit more about what I was doing here!